Best Practices for Creating a Competency Profile

 We’ve put together a guide of best practices when setting out to create a competency job profile.
-The Lumenii online competency library is a free, interactive, online tool that is designed to be used in conjunction with this guide.
+The Lumenii online competency status test is a free, interactive, online tool that is designed to be used in conjunction with this guide.

 Whether you are a hiring manager or an HR professional, it is important to consult a range of sources when creating a competency-based job profile.
 The best practice is to consult a line manager, an HR manager, a subordinate and an incumbent.
 While each stakeholder could provide their input in isolation, it is best to conduct a group session where all parties can contribute and agree on the relevant competencies.
 Supplementary documents, such as job advertisements and job profiles, can also be integrated into the profiling process.

 Step 3: Specify the Day-to-Day Tasks, Results and KPIs for the Job in Question

 In order to understand which competencies are essential for performance, it is important to specify the day-to-day outputs for the role.
 In some cases, HR, the line manager or even the incumbent him/herself may have a different idea of the job and its key deliverables, so consensus at this stage is required.
 Any existing job descriptions or other supplementary documents can be used as a basis and to provide more information.

 Step 4: Specify the Knowledge, Experience and Technical Skills Required for the Role

 Similar to step 3, make use of group consensus and any existing job descriptions to detail the knowledge and experience necessary to perform effectively in the role.
 Technical skills/experience, such as typing or MS Word, are not classified as competencies, but rather as technical skills.

 Step 5: Select your Job Specific Competencies